 July is all about independence.
 Mostly our independence as a country, brought about by numerous events and people that changed and shaped our history.
 In our Wednesday Afternoon Reading Series, we’re taking a closer look at several of these pioneers as we spotlight some of the leaders that have fought against seemingly insurmountable odds to not just create but also to implement the changes that got us here.
 And we’ve got a special Friday series focusing on a few of the events that gave birth to these United States of America.

 Additionally, we’ve got the lowdown on the things that make celebrations brighter and often more terrifying, at least for most furkidz — fireworks.

 And if that isn’t enough, we are bringing you another Quick ’n Easy meal idea that is so quick and so easy, it almost makes itself.
-Top it all off with my monthly welcome message and you’ve got a month full of everything that makes you, and this country, great — history, determination, inspiration, health, independence, invention and hope.
+Add it all together, and you’ve got a month full of everything that makes you, and this country, great — history, determination, inspiration, health, independence, invention and hope.

-So lets get our independence on and celebrate ... together.
+So let’s get our independence on and start the celebration … together.